 ERCP [6].
-These are known as 'difficult common bile stones' and cannot be removed using standard methods.
-Alternative methods such as electrohydraulic lithotripsy and extracorporeal shock wave lithotripsy, laser lithotripsy, and dissolving solutions can remove 90% of them.
+These are known as 'difficult common bile stones' and cannot be removed using standard Alternative methods methods. electrohydraulic lithotripsy and extracorporeal shock wave lithotripsy, laser lithotripsy, and dissolving solutions can remove 90% of them.
 However, these methods are indicated only in special situations and require experience and additional equipment that may not be available in every center.
 Furthermore, these techniques are not without cost, morbidity, mortality, and significant reduction in quality of life [7].